Error Handling

 Warnings are never fatal.
 They describe degraded behavior, quality issues, or situations that may need user action before the session breaks.
 The SDK continues operating after emitting a warning.

 Every warning event includes a structuredwarning object and the SDK sessionId.
-When a warning is associated with a specific call, callId is also included.
-Recovery-related warnings may include reason and source fields for diagnostics:
+When a warning is associated with a specific call, callId is included.
+Recovery-related warnings add reason (and source for signaling recovery) for diagnostics:

 warning.code for application logic.
 Use warning.message, warning.causes, and warning.solutions for support tooling or user-facing troubleshooting copy.